Film Spoilers and

 |Film Title/Year and Plot Twist-Spoiler-Surprise Ending Description|

-The Quiet Earth (1985)
+The Quiet Earth (1985, NZ)

 However, what was absolutely clear was that his act had brought him even further toward complete isolation.

 Awakening to Apocalypse